Ks89/My-MEAN-website-client/README.md

 Both options will require to download really big files from microsoft.com (manually or automatically).
 So, be careful.

 ## How to setup
-1. if necessary rename (case-sensitive) the main folder of this project into `My-MEAN-website-client` (mandatory to run front-end side)
+1. if necessary rename (case-sensitive) the main folder of this project into `My-MEAN-website-client` to match `FRONT_END_PATH` in `.env` file of [server-side](https://github.com/Ks89/My-MEAN-website-server)
 2. put the main folder of this project near `My-MEAN-website-server` (in the future I'll give you a way to configure this)
 3. execute `npm install` into the root folder (if it will fail, run it again)
-4. follow [the tutorial](https://github.com/Ks89/My-MEAN-website-server) to prepare My-MEAN-website server (remember to start both MongoDb and redis-server)
+4. follow [the tutorial](https://github.com/Ks89/My-MEAN-website-server) to prepare [My-MEAN-website server](https://github.com/Ks89/My-MEAN-website-server)  (remember to start both MongoDb and redis-server)
-5. start My-MEAN-website server with `npm start`
+5. start [My-MEAN-website server](https://github.com/Ks89/My-MEAN-website-server)  with `npm start`
 6. execute `npm start` into the root folder to start this application (client/front-end)

 This will start this application at http://localhost:3300